Call now in confidence immediate help & advice 24/7

 The opioid antagonist Naltrexone can also be helpful in cutting alcohol out of your life as it decreases the alcohol you consume.

-People who go through detoxes are advised to also enter therapies.
+People who go through detoxes at rehab are advised to also enter therapies.
 Addiction exists due to how the brain has changed and restructured.

 As for your body’s recovery after drinking alcohol, damaged organs may regain function partially or might heal altogether, depending on what state they were in and if you’ve had a relapse or not.

 It is reported that about 14% of alcoholics will develop liver cirrhosis if they continue their drinking habits for over a length of time of 8 years.
-It is a good idea to stop drinking today so that you can have the best chance at a full recovery.
+It is a good idea to stop drinking today so that you can have the best chance at a full recovery when you leave rehab.

-Alcoholism can also cause a dual diagnosis such as anxiety and depression, which means you might be able to get prescribed medications such as an antidepressant like nefazodone, desipramine, or imipramine.
+Alcoholism can also cause a dual diagnosis at rehab such as anxiety and depression, which means you might be able to get prescribed medications such as an antidepressant like nefazodone, desipramine, or imipramine.

 According to the NESARC data, 28.6% of people with a current alcohol use disorder diagnosis had at least one personality disorder like bipolar disorder.